 During most of my time in the legislature, I have been honored to have served on the House Military & Veterans Affairs Special Committee.
-I served as co-chair of this committee in 2013 and 2014 and I have been the vice chair for the last two years.
-In addition I currently serve as co-chair of the Joint Armed Services Committee.
+I served as co-chair of this committee in 2013 and 2014 and I have been the vice chair for the last four years.
+In addition, I served as co-chair of the Joint Armed Services Committee in 2015 and 2016 and continue to serve as a committee member.
 I have worked hard to ensure that our military servicemen and women have all the support they deserve.
-As your representative in the State House I have been an effective and forward thinking advocate for our military and veterans.
+As your representative in the State House I have been an effective and forward-thinking advocate for our military and veterans.
 I look forward to continuing to serve JBER/Elmendorf.

-Alaska Code of Military Justice This year the accomplishment of which I am most proud is passing the Alaska Code of Military Justice (ACMJ).
+Alaska Code of Military Justice This year I supported an update to the Alaska Code of Military Justice (ACMJ).
+I am proud to have been instrumental in the original update to the Alaska Code of Military Justice (ACMJ) and I am glad that we continue to improve it.
 The ACMJ gives the Alaska National Guard the tools needed to implement immediate discipline and swift justice for everything from low level misconduct to criminal charges.
-I firmly believe that with the ACMJ in place that the Alaska National Guard will have the tools necessary to deal with misconduct.
-The ACMJ was a bill sponsored by the House Judiciary Committee, of which I am chair.
+I firmly believe that with the ACMJ in place that the Alaska National Guard has the tools necessary to deal with misconduct.

 Post-Traumatic Stress Injury Post-Traumatic Stress Disorder has been a recognized medical condition for many years.
 I co-sponsored this legislation to change the name to Post-Traumatic Stress Injury.
 This was part of a national initiative spearheaded by the US Department of Veterans Affairs so as to destigmatize this ailment.
 Altering the name will not change the injury but rather helps recognize that this is an injury and like any other injury is something from which an injured person can recover.
 This bill recognizes that many Alaskan service members and veterans suffer from and then recover from Post-Traumatic Stress Injury.

 Protecting Our Military Bases The one thing any Representative for JBER and Muldoon should be fighting for is our military bases here in Alaska.
-In 2015 I co-sponsored HJR 13 which urges Congress and the Pentagon to retain Army forces here.
-Your Representative should be working to keep the federal government from foolishly shutting down our Alaskan military bases.
-This is not only because of the vital role these military bases play in the economy of Alaska but because of the vital role they play in the defense of our country.
-As your Representative I will continue to fight to protect our military bases.
+In 2015 I co-sponsored HJR 13 which urged Congress and the Pentagon to retain Army forces here.
+Your Representative should be working to keep the federal government from foolishly shutting down our Alaskan military bases which play a vital role in the defense of our country.
+As your Representative I will continue to fight to protect them.

-Urging Congress to Protect Vietnam Veterans Exposed to Agent Orange I introduced HJR 25 in 2014, demanding that Congress return medical coverage for Agent Orange exposure to the Vietnam veterans that were stripped of it over a decade ago.
+Urging Congress to Protect Vietnam Veterans Exposed to Agent Orange I introduced HJR 25 in 2014, urging that Congress return medical coverage for Agent Orange exposure to the Vietnam veterans that were stripped of it over a decade ago.
 These brave men and women served our country faithfully and we need to take care of them, like we promised we would.
-HJR 25 was delivered to the Congress and the President and Vice-President and urges them to do to their duty and provide care for the Vietnam veterans who currently do not get it.

 PERS Credit for Military Service Our military men and women have bravely served their country.
 Afterwards many of them choose a career further involved in serving the public by becoming peace officers or firefighters.
 This law made a slight modification to our state retirement rules by allowing these selfless veterans to qualify for normal retirement benefits.
 This was a simple change but a big statement of recognition of their service and sacrifice.
 I was a co-sponsor of this legislation.